Smallville season 2: Filming

 For season two's "Rosetta", the crew was presented with a dilemma that required the help of television producer John Wells, that was the guest starring of Christopher Reeve.
 Because of the expense of flying Reeve to Vancouver, Greg Beeman and Tom Welling flew to New York City to "bring Smallville to him".
 This is where Wells lent his hand, as he allowed the Smallville crew to film Reeve's scenes on the set of NBC's Third Watch, similar to how he allowed them to use his West Wing set for season one's "Hourglass".
 The decision to go to New York was also made because Reeve used a wheelchair and required much assistance when he traveled.
 Although James Marshall directed the episode, for Reeve's scenes in New York the Smallville crew sent Greg Beeman as a stand-in director.
 Beeman was accompanied by Al Gough, Tom Welling and Mat Beck.

-There was initial concern about Reeve's stamina for shooting the scenes, as his particular scene with Welling was six pages long, which translates to approximately twelve hours of work day.
+There was initial concern about Reeve's stamina, as his particular scene with Welling was six pages long, which translates to approximately twelve hours of work day.
 Beeman tried to design everything so that it was as simple as possible, but Reeve quickly readjusted the scene.
-Beeman originally had Welling walk into frame and stand in front of Reeve, and then make a single move behind Reeve.
+Beeman originally had Welling walk into frame and stand in front of Reeve, and then make a single move behind him.
 Beeman was told, by Reeve, that the scene needed more dynamic between the characters, and if Welling only made a single move then the dynamic would be lost.
-According to Reeve, "Tom moving around me will hide the fact that I'm unable to move."
-Beeman's fear of overstretching Reeve's stamina, because of the added shots to the scene, were put to rest when Reeve himself stated that it did not matter how long it took to finish the scene, as long as it turned out great.
+According to Reeve: "Tom moving around me will hide the fact that I'm unable to move".
+Beeman's fear of overstretching Reeve's stamina were put to rest when Reeve himself stated that it did not matter how long it took to finish the scene, as long as it turned out great.
 Reeve filmed all twelve hours in one stretch, and then went on to hold a press conference, as well as a public service announcement following his scenes.